+Database type Directory name

+DB2 Universal Database (for all operating systems except z/OS and i5/OS) DB2

+DB2 Universal Database for i5/OS DB2iSeries

+DB2 for z/OS Version 8.x DB2zOSV8 - Use scripts in this directory if your initial database configuration used DB2 z/OS v8 (uses long table names) or if you upgraded from DB2 z/OS v7 to DB2 z/OS v8

+DB2 for z/OS Version 9.x DB2zOSV9 - Use scripts in this directory if your initial database configuration used DB2 z/OS v9 or later (uses long table names) or if you upgraded from DB2 z/OS v7 to DB2 z/OS v9.

-Database type Directory name DB2 Universal Database [TM] (for all operating systems except z/OS [®] and i5/OS [®]) DB2 DB2 Universal Database for z/OS and OS/390 [®] v.
-7.x DB2zOSV7 DB2 Universal Database for z/OS and OS/390 v.
-8.x and Version 9.x DB2zOSV8 Derby Note: If you have an existing Cloudscape database for a previous (6.0.x) installation of WebSphere Process Server, the database must first be upgraded from a Cloudscape database to a Derby database.
-See "Migrating Cloudscape databases" on page 95.
-Then, once you have a Derby database that corresponds to that same (6.0.x) WebSphere Process Server version, you must then upgrade the database to correspond to WebSphere Process Server version 6.1 with the scripts in this directory.
-Informix® Informix Oracle Oracle Microsoft® SQL Server SQLServer
+Derby Derby Note: If you have an existing Cloudscape database for a previous (6.0.2) installation of WebSphere Process Server, the database must first be upgraded from a Cloudscape database to a Derby database.
+See "Migrating Cloudscape databases" on page 128.
+When you have a Derby database that corresponds to that same (6.0.2) WebSphere Process Server version, you must upgrade the database to correspond to WebSphere Process Server version 6.2 with the scripts in this directory.

+Informix® Informix

+Oracle Oracle

+Microsoft SQL Server SQLServer

-For specific database product names and versions see Database specifications.
+For specific database product names and versions see Database configurations.